jiayanguo/Hystrix-Dashboard-Docker/README.md

-###Based on lastest hystrix-dashboard code,create an docker-image.
+###Based on latest hystrix-dashboard code,created an docker-image.